cnrowley/ha-AlgorithmArt/README.md

   `display_height`, plus the device's raw response body when it rejects an image — the fastest way to tell a dimension mismatch apart from a format problem.
-- The Photopainter does a full
+- The Photopainter does a full refresh where the screen will flash for about 30 seconds when the image is updated, so I personally set the refresh frequency to 30 minutes or an hour.
+You can control the refresh frequency number of frames to advance through the UI.

 ---